learning-zone/javascript-basics/README.md

   document.getElementById("message").innerHTML = event.data;
 };
 ```
-**Terminate a Web Workers**: Web workers will continue to listen for messages (even after the external script is finished) until it is terminated.
+**Step 03: Terminate a Web Workers**: Web workers will continue to listen for messages (even after the external script is finished) until it is terminated.
 You can use terminate() method to terminate listening the messages.
 ```javascript
 w.terminate();
 ```
-**Reuse the Web Workers**: If you set the worker variable to undefined you can reuse the code
+**Step 04: Reuse the Web Workers**: If you set the worker variable to undefined you can reuse the code
 ```javascript
 w = undefined;
 ```